 Your Company has a sophisticated internal control structure proportionate to the sizescope and complexity of operations.
 Internal audits are conducted on a regular basis toreview and ensure that responsibilities are duly carried out efficiently.
 The internalaudit department monitors and assesses the effectiveness and adequacy of ourCompanys internal control mechanisms.
 Internal audits are accompanied if requiredby audits performed by specialised consultants/audit firms.
 During the year KhimjiKunverji & Co LLP Chartered Accountants have been appointed to assist internal auditfunction of the Company.

 In terms of Section 204 of the Act and Rules made there under Pankaj Nigam andAssociates Company Secretaries has been appointed as Secretarial Auditor of the Company.The report of the Secretarial Auditor for the financial year 22021-22 is enclosed asAnnexure-III to this report.

 The report is self-explanatory and does not contain any qualification or adverseremark.
 Therefore it does not call for any further comments.

 Further the Company has received certificate of Non- Disqualification of Directorsfrom Pankaj Nigam and Associates Company Secretaries.
 The same is enclosed as Annexure IVto this report.

 CHANGE IN NATURE OF BUSINESS

-There has been no change in the nature of business of the Company during the financialyear ended 31st March 2020.
+There has been no change in the nature of business of the Company during the financialyear ended 31st March 2022.

 EMPLOYEE STOCK OPTIONS DISCLOSURE

-Disclosure in compliance with the SEBI (Share Based Employee Benefits)Regulations 2014 and the Act is available on the website of the Company at the followinglink: www.ugrocapital.com.
+Disclosure in compliance with the SEBI (Share Based Employee Benefits and Sweat Equity)Regulations 2021 and the Act is available on the website of the Company at the followinglink: www.ugrocapital.com.